Motivation for a Training Slump

-There can be many reasons for this, from health and recovery issues to a simply boredom.
+There can be many reasons for this, from health and recovery issues to boredom.
 The solution will depend on the cause of the slump, of course.
 Let us look at some of the most common ways to address a slump, bring back your motivation, and hit your training regime better and stronger than ever!

 Look After Your Body Between Workouts

 What we do outside of training is as important as what we do during sessions.
 If you are experiencing a slump, your habits in between workouts could be to blame.
 Rest and recovery time is a vital part of any training regime: our muscles need time to recover to repair cells and build themselves.
 Our joints, ligaments, and other parts of our bodies also need sufficient rest time to keep them at their best.

 Be sure to give your body sufficient time to rest between sessions, particularly paying attention to different muscle groups to make sure they receive proper rest and recovery time.
 Treat sore muscles with a foam roller, or Epsom salt baths (or both).
 Be sure to consult a physiotherapist or other medical professional over any issues or concerns.
 Only by looking after your body properly will it be able to show up for you in the long term.

 One of the most common reasons people experience a dip in motivation to train is boredom.
 After all, doing the same thing over and over is bound to get boring.
 The longer you train, the more likely you are to get bored.

 Keep things interesting by mixing up your training regime.
 Find new types of exercise which will deliver the same results.
 Try a barre class as part of your strength and flexibility training.
 Mix up your cardio with hiking or swimming.